Frank Ellis’ profile

 - On the Piste, Derby Playhouse, Derby Playhouse Co., 19th October – 17th November 2001

-- Kiss Me Kate, Victoria Palace, London, Roger Berlind and Roger Horchow, Edwin W. Schloss, Nica Burns, 2001 – 2002
+- Kiss Me Kate, Victoria Palace Theatre, London, Roger Berlind and Roger Horchow, Edwin W. Schloss, Nica Burns, 2001 – 2002

 - Merrily We Roll Along, Donmar Warehouse, London, Donmar Warehouse Co., 1st December 2000 – 3rd March 2001

-- La Cava, Victoria Palace, London, Frederick Zollo/Nicholas Paleologos/The Florinda Co./Churchill Theatre Bromley Prod., 2000
+- La Cava, Piccadilly Theatre, London and Victoria Palace Theatre, London, Frederick Zollo/Nicholas Paleologos/The Florinda Co./Churchill Theatre Bromley Prod., 2000

 - Little Shop of Horrors, Haymarket Theatre, Basingstoke, Haymarket Theatre Co., 10th September – 2nd October 1999